Top Medical Schools: How to Choose the Best Med School

 There are also important personal factors to think about, such as your learning style and personal interests.
 You will be a stronger applicant at schools that align with your interests and experience, and these schools will offer programs and opportunities that foster your growth.
 For example, if you have done undergraduate work in global health, apply to schools that emphasize global health and provide opportunities for medical students to do rotations abroad.

 And we can’t forget about your MCAT score.
-It goes without saying that the more competitive your MCAT score is the higher your chances of admission are to the top medical schools, but also medical schools in general.
-However, don’t be discouraged if your score falls below the median MCAT score of a given school; remember there are admitted students that fall below and above the median.
+It goes without saying that the more competitive your MCAT score, is the higher your chances of admission are to medical schools, in general.
+However, don’t be discouraged if your score falls below the median MCAT score of a given school.
+Admitted students can fall below and above the median.

 Which School Should You Choose?